jrcain-usgs/asc-public-docs/docs/getting-started/software-management/contributing-with-git.md

 !!! tip

-    If you are working on an issue you have found yourself, and the issue is not listed yet, please [report the issue](../../how-to-guides/software-management/guidelines-for-reporting-issues.md).
+    If you are working on an issue you have found yourself, and the issue is not listed yet, please [report the issue](../../how-to-guides/software-management/guidelines-for-reporting-issues.md) and assign it to yourself.

 -----